Free home visits

 Why did we pick these Starkey invisible hearing aids?
 The Starkey Signature Series 24 Invisible in the Canal (IIC) hearing aid utilises a size 10 disposable battery and stands out as one of the tiniest custom-made invisible hearing aids currently available.

-Plus, with the introduction of Starkey's Neuro Sound Technology that “fills in the gaps” hearing loss naturally takes away, you can benefit from a great hearing experience in whatever listening environment you find yourself in.
+Plus, with the introduction of Starkey's Neuro Sound Technology, which “fills in the gaps” hearing loss naturally takes away, you can benefit from a great hearing experience in whatever listening environment you find yourself in.

 Pros of this invisible hearing aid